sevvalGonul/Shapes/README.md

-# Algorithm2MidtermProject
+# Shapes
-Usage of abstract classes, inheritance and polymorphism
+Usage of abstract classes, inheritance and polymorphism.
+Midterm Project of Algorithm and Programming-2 lesson.